Last Updated on July 22, 2022

 When the chance arose for Allain to adapt her story into the short film for Refinery29, she based the script on both the book and the screenplay, but wrote new material, so as not to take away from the feature script.

-The short film (which debuted in February on Refinery29 and is available to stream for free below), stars Sope Dirisu (The Halcyon) as Mr. Malcolm, and Gemma Chan (Mary Queen of Scots) as the slighted Julia.
+The short film (which is available to stream for free below), stars Sope Dirisu (The Halcyon) as Mr. Malcolm, and Gemma Chan (Mary Queen of Scots) as the slighted Julia.
 Oliver Jackson-Cohen (Mr Selfridge), and Freida Pinto (Slumdog Millionaire) also star in the short film.
-Both Chan and Pinto are onboard for the full-length movie.

-The diversity of the cast is important to Jones.
-“It’s nice to think that maybe we might make the day of many young people who studied the literature of the time or these great writers, who imagine themselves to be the Mr. Darcy or the Lizzie Bennet of our time, even though that diversity hasn’t been shown in art.
+Speaking about the diversity of the cast, director Jones remarked “It’s nice to think that maybe we might make the day of many young people who studied the literature of the time or these great writers, who imagine themselves to be the Mr. Darcy or the Lizzie Bennet of our time, even though that diversity hasn’t been shown in art.
 I think it’s really wonderful that we’re getting the opportunity to give leading roles to people of color in this sort of material.”

 Oliver Jackson-Cohen adds “I think that what Emma is doing by colorblind casting is just so important.
 For years I’ve often thought ‘Why isn’t this being done?
 Why are there rules there?
 Why does it have to be this way?’
 It doesn’t have to be this way.
 You see it a lot in theater and you just have to suspend disbelief, and I don’t know why film or TV should be any different.”